m3ssap0/vault-webapp-integration-poc/README.md

    1. The Vault agent is run with the configuration specified in the `vault-agent.hcl` file.
    1. The Flask web application is run.

-The Vault agent is it configured in `auto_auth` mode and it will use the `role_id` and the `role_secret` to obtain token and store it in the defined sink (`/vault-agent/vault-token-via-agent`).
+The Vault agent is it configured in `auto_auth` mode and it will use the `role_id` and the `secret_id` to obtain token and store it in the defined sink (`/vault-agent/vault-token-via-agent`).
 The Vault agent reads the format of the configuration file, needed by the application, that is defined in the `/vault-agent/config.tmpl` file and it produces, as an output, a destination file (`/webapp/config.ini`) that can be consumed by the web application itself.

 From the web application is it possible to dump the content of the configuration files.
 This allow to check what database and Vault credentials are used.